boostorg/redis/README.md

-Boost.Redis is a high-level [Redis](https://redis.io/) client library built on top of [Boost.Asio](https://www.boost.org/doc/libs/release/doc/html/boost_asio.html) that implements Redis plain text protocol [RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md).
+Boost.Redis is a high-level [Redis](https://redis.io/) client library built on top of [Boost.Asio](https://www.boost.org/doc/libs/release/doc/html/boost_asio.html) that implements the Redis protocol [RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md).
-It can multiplex any number of client requests, responses, and server pushes onto a single active socket connection to the Redis server.
 The requirements for using Boost.Redis are:

 * Boost.
 The library is included in Boost distributions starting with 1.84.
 * C++17 or higher.